-Before embarking on A-level study many students should have a sense of the pathway ahead of them regarding future study or employment.
+However, before embarking on A-level study many students should have a sense of the pathway ahead of them regarding future study or employment.
 It is much easier to achieve top grades at A-level with a clear sense of how your current studies may benefit you in the future.
-Listed below are a number of degree courses (though it is by no means exhaustive), together with the A-level subjects commonly required or expected.
 It must be emphasised though, that rarely do all higher education establishments have the same requirements, and very rarely is there no flexibility at all.
 On the other hand, you must recognise that if you have an unconventional combination of subjects for a particular course you may put yourself at a disadvantage with respect to others in the university selection process.
 You may wish to consult Careers staff to check details.
 Please email careers@reading-school.co.uk to book an appointment if you are a current Reading School student.